Renting VS Buying: The Untold Truth

-Rental costs consistently rises/fluctuates.
+Rental costs consistently rise/fluctuates.

 No motivation to have savings.

-When you buy a house, you will constantly need to save money because you are obligated to pay you mortgage every month.
+When you buy a house, you will constantly need to save money because you are obligated to pay your mortgage every month.
 With renting, you can be tempted to spend the excess cash that you have on unnecessary things rather than saving and investing it into something more useful.

 Stability and freedom

 When you buy a house, you are given a certainty, an exact place that is yours.
 There is no risk of the landlord asking you to vacant a house you rent because they want to sell the house.
-You actually have no say on the length of your rent.
+You have no say on the length of your rent.
 Having your own home gives you the freedom or power to do anything with it.